Social media is king these days.

 A scattershot posting across all of your networks usually leads to overspending and a lot of confusion.
 There are a few numbers one should consider for each network:

-Facebook: There are over 2.32 billion monthly active users on Facebook.
+There are over 2.70 billion monthly active users on Facebook.
 That makes it an excellent tool for creating measurable content with a long reach.

-LinkedIn: This is the leading B2B (business-to-business) social media platform.
+This is one of the leading B2B social media platforms.
 People from 200 different countries access this network, making it ideal for personal brands looking to grow or for B2B companies.

-Twitter: This platform has approximately 319 million active users each month.
+This platform has approximately 330 million active users each month.
 About 80 percent of that activity is through mobile, making this a perfect platform for local companies that want to engage with customers who are out and about.

-Snapchat: Is home to more than 300 million monthly active users.
+Is home to more than 360 million monthly active users.
 Most of those are between 18 and 24 years old, making this an excellent platform for anyone trying to appeal to a younger audience.

 In addition to knowing the overall social media platforms, you must take time to get to know who your audience is.